Dental Anesthesia Preparation (Dr. Tong Leang)

 37 / 200

-37) If the two percent of Lidocaine 2% with Epinephrine 1:100,000 were used for patient 60kg.
-Which one of the following was selected for the 60kg patient?
+37) If the Lidocaine 2% with Epinephrine 1:100,00 was used.
+Which one of the following is selected for the maximum dose recommendation?

 38 / 200